ORB-HD/deface/README.md

   --draw-scores         Draw detection scores onto outputs.
   --mask-scale M        Scale factor for face masks, to make sure that masks
                         cover the complete face.
 Default: 1.3.
-  --replacewith {blur,solid,none,img}
+  --replacewith {blur,solid,none,img,mosaic}
-                        Anonymization filter mode for face regions. "blur" applies a strong gaussian blurring, "solid" draws a solid black box, "none" does leaves the input unchanged and "img" replaces the face with a custom image.
-Default: "blur".
+                        Anonymization filter mode for face regions. "blur" applies a strong gaussian blurring, "solid" draws a solid black box, "none" does leaves the input unchanged, "img" replaces the face with a custom image and "mosaic" replaces the face with mosaic.
+Default:
+                        "blur".
   --replaceimg REPLACEIMG
                         Anonymization image for face regions.
 Requires
                         --replacewith img option.
+  --mosaicsize width    Setting the mosaic size.
+Requires --replacewith mosaic
+                        option.
+Default: 20.
   --keep-audio, -k      Keep audio from video source file and copy it over to
                         the output (only applies to videos).
   --ffmpeg-config FFMPEG_CONFIG